Lamivudine / ZidovudineBrand Name: Combivir Other Names: 3TC / ZDV Drug Class: Combination Drugs

 Contact your health care provider right away if you have muscle weakness.

-Combivir can cause blood disorders such as severe anemia (very low number of red blood cells) or neutropenia (lower than normal number of white blood cells).
+Combivir can cause blood disorders such as a very low number of red blood cells (severe anemia) or lower than normal number of white blood cells (neutropenia).
 Keep all appointments to have your blood count checked while you’re taking Combivir.

 While taking Combivir, it is important to keep all of your appointments with your health care provider.